eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- AWS
 	- Kafka
 	- Envoy
 + skill set:
+	- API rest
+	- Ruby on Rails
+	- CDNs
+	- Microservices
+	- Python
+	- MySQL
+	- Bento4
+	- FFmpeg
+	- Docker
+	- We are looking for students or graduates with strong knowledge of objected-oriented programming, SQL and NoSQL.
++ Enjoys working and deploying technologies such as Chef, AWS, Ruby, Rails, MySql, and Redis
+	- Chef
+		* Chef (software), an open source configuration management tool
+		* Progress Chef (formerly Chef)[4] is a configuration management tool written in Ruby and Erlang.
+It uses a pure-Ruby, domain-specific language (DSL) for writing system configuration "recipes".
+Chef is used to streamline the task of configuring and maintaining a company's servers, and can integrate with cloud-based platforms such as Amazon EC2, Google Cloud Platform, Oracle Cloud, OpenStack, IBM Cloud, Microsoft Azure, and Rackspace to automatically provision and configure new machines.
+Chef contains solutions for both small and large scale systems.
+	- Redis
+		* Redis (/ˈrɛdɪs/;[6][7] Remote Dictionary Server)[6] is an open-source in-memory storage, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.[8]
+Because it holds all data in memory and because of its design, Redis offers low-latency reads and writes, making it particularly suitable for use cases that require a cache.
+Redis is the most popular NoSQL database
+		* The open source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.
++ skill set:
 	- Preferably 8 years experience and deep knowledge of Python, Ansible, Postgres, JavaScript, Django, Terraform and AWS services.
 	- Experience with Docker, Kubernetes, GIT, and Splunk.